Current Legislation 2023-2024

 It does not affect current homeschool law (even expressly excludes ESA participants from utilizing current homeschool options).
 ESA participants will be accountable to the Education Oversight Committee for standards of education and approved funds.
 Individuals and programs may apply as providers to offer services for ESA participants.

 I have previously supported the idea of Education Scholarships with certain reservations and concerns.
-I have continuing and expanded concerns about this “opportunity” and how it will affect us all. (*More coming soon in another blog post).
+I have continuing and expanded concerns about this opportunity and how it will affect us all. (*See previous article about ESAs).

-This legislation has been proposed for many years and nearly passed last session.
-It’s flying through this session, already crossed over from the Senate to the House.
+This legislation has been proposed for many years and flew through this session:

 Other Legislation to Mention